Community Health Leaders

 Keri is a journalist who focuses on mental health and women’s wellness.
 Keri, now in her 30s, was surgically diagnosed with endometriosis when she was 24, more than a decade after her period pain started.
 Despite trying hormonal treatment and undergoing two laparoscopic surgeries, her endometriosis persists.
 Read more.

-Amanda Workman is a wife, step-mom to four young adults, and a dog mom to two dogs in South Texas.
-Her experiences with endometriosis started when she was only 14 years old.
+Amanda Workman’s experiences with endometriosis started when she was only 14 years old.
 When her symptoms started, it was during a time period that doctors did not believe somebody so young could even have Endometriosis.
 Read more.